cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

   ![Create custom plugin]({{< img "composer/add-new-plugin.png" >}})
 2  Click **Save** to save the properties that you have specified.<br />

-After a plugin is attached to a package, the operation it exposes appears in the interface’s operations implementations tree, as shown in the following screen capture.<br />
+After a plugin is attached to a package, the operations it exposes appear in the interface’s operations implementations tree, as shown in the following screen capture.<br />

 ![Implementations Tree]({{< img "composer/implementation-tree.png" >}})

 ### Adding a Relationship Type
-Custom Relationships, like types, derive from existing relationships and can add properties and interfaces.
+Custom Relationships, like types, derive from existing relationships and can also have additional properties and interfaces.
 Interfaces are defined per the source and target nodes that define the relationship.

 ### Importing Stencils###
 You can import an external file that contains definitions of multiple node types to Cloudify Composer.
 Such files are referred to as *stencils*.
 After you have imported a stencil, it appears in the Imports list and you can see all the node types that were added, in their relevant node type group.
 The node types can be added to the Blueprint package.